Sohaib90/Sohaib90/README.md

 🔭 I’m currently working as a Software Engineer at Accenture, building software solutions for automated guided vehicles.
    Currently designing a fleet management system for AGVs

-🔭 Interested in learning game AI as well

 📫 How to reach me: sohaib.arshid101@gmail.com